eclipse-tractusx/tractusx-edc-kafka-extension/docs/architecture/solution-design-kafka-TRL7.md

 #### 3.1.1 Identified User Journeys

-- Provider publishes an asset → contract negotiation → consumer receives asset via Kafka
+- Provider creates EDC asset for a topic → publishes messages to the topic
-- Consumer subscribes to Kafka topic → policy check via EDC → message delivery
+- Consumer negotiates contract offer for a topic → subscribes to the topic → message delivery

 #### 3.1.2 Current System Capabilities

 - Functional PoC exists with basic Kafka-to-EDC integration
 - No Helm charts or Kubernetes-native configuration
 - Missing error handling and observability
-- Manual testing; lacks test automation and deployment reproducibility
+- Manual testing; lacks integration and end-to-end test automation and deployment reproducibility

 ### 3.2 Data